Revisiting Reweighted Risk for Calibration: AURC, Focal, and Inverse Focal Loss: Experiments

-\textbf{Baselines.} We explore the trainable calibration methods including cross-entropy loss (XE), KDE-XE~\citep{popordanoska2022consistent}, focal loss~\citep{mukhoti2020calibrating}, inverse focal loss~\citep{wang2021rethinking}, and dual focal loss~\citep{tao2023dual}.
+\textbf{Baselines.} We explore the trainable calibration methods including cross-entropy(XE), KDE-XE, focal, inverse focal, AURC, and dual focal loss.
 For focal loss, we consider FL-53 where $\gamma=5$ for $f_{y^\prime}(\boldsymbol{x}) \in [0, 0.2)$ and $\gamma=3$ otherwise.
-For the latter two loss functions, the $\gamma$ parameter is fine-tuned on the split validation set following the settings in~\citet{tao2023dual}.
-For inverse focal loss, we note that when $\gamma>3.5$, it may not able to update the model properly due to the positive gradients, as detailed discussed in App.~\ref{apdix:gradien}.
-For KDE-XE, we set its regularization parameter $\lambda=0.3$ on CIFAR-10, and $\lambda=0.5$ on CIFAR-100, to achieve the best canonical calibration error as suggested in the original paper.
-We also evaluate post-hoc calibration methods, such as~\textit{MetaAcc}~\citep{Ma2021a} and Temperature Scaling (TS)~\citep{guo2017calibration}, on models trained with different loss functions.
-(See App.~\ref{appdix:Addresult} for additional results on those baselines.)
+For inverse focal loss, we note that when $\gamma>3.5$, it may not able to update the model properly due to the positive gradients, as discussed in Appendix~\ref{gradient:invfocal}.
+For dual focal loss, the implementation\footnote{\url{https://github.com/Linwei94/ICML2023-DualFocalLoss}} acts in the opposite direction of the intended principle but follows the concept of selective classification, as discussed in Appendix~\ref{gradient:dualfocal}.
+We additionally evaluate post-hoc calibration on models trained with the XE loss, considering both accuracy-preserving methods i.e. TS and methods that may alter accuracy, including MetaAcc, MetaMis\footnote{\url{https://github.com/maxc01/metacal}}~\citep{Ma2021a} in Appendix~\ref{appdix:Addresult}.